mikeboyle/lift-state-bugfix-solution/README.md

 ## STEP 2: PLAN
 How will you fix each bug?
 In your group, make a plan.
 Write down the key steps.

-**Hint**: You will need to lift state up to fix these bugs!
+**Hint 1**: You will need to lift state up to fix these bugs!
 Think about how you will lift state up.
 What states will you move?
 What common parents will own them?

+**Hint 2**: Look at the diagrams at the bottom of this file.
+Which pieces of state are in the wrong place in the component tree?

 ### BUG 1
 ```